-The work will identify any areas of disparity and inequality, seek to establish strategies and actions to address these and act as a focal point for change where required.
+The work will move into a second phase using the data to establish strategies and actions to address these and act as a focal point for change where required.
 It will also look to ensure that there is a sustainable mechanism for analysis and reporting to ensure this issue is at the heart of the way in which the trust monitors its service delivery and levels of performance.